ashwinvidiyala/wholesaling_tools/README.md

 screenshot if that doesn't make sense:
 ![](https://github.com/ashwinvidiyala/wholesaling_tools/blob/master/readme_attachments/Fort%20Worth%20Code%20Violations%20Screenshot.jpg)
 2. After downloading the file, filter out only those records that have a `High Grass/Weeds` violation.
-3. Filter out only the last six months' worth of data.
+3. Filter out only the last six months' worth of data (I look at the `Violation_Created_Date` column).
+I also sort in ascending order after.
 4. Copy over this information into another file (or another sheet in the same Excel file; you can delete the original sheet after copying over the records you need)  and save.